Capricorn Shura (Surplice)

 ... as are his feet.

 All the armor's in the Saint Seiya universe form an object/statue when they are not being worn.
 Originally being the Capricorn Gold Saint his object is a darker restyling of the Capricorn goat.

 Each Cloth/armor in this universe is aligned to a constellation.

-Like I mentioned above the surplice version of Capricorn is colored different and while it looks the same it is subtly restyled and an all new sculpt (I don't own the original Capricorn so no comparison photo – sorry.)
+Like I mentioned above the surplice version of Capricorn is colored differently and while it looks the same it is subtly restyled and an all-new sculpt (I don't own the original Capricorn so no comparison photo – sorry.)

 This surplice does offer the extra hinges in the shoulder and thigh plates allowing a much wider range of motion.